projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-ioc-virt.rst

    :align: center
    :name: ioc-cbc-prot

-   IOC Virtualizaton - CBC protocol virtualization
+   IOC Virtualizaton - CBC Protocol Virtualization

 The difference between the native and virtualization architectures is that the IOC mediator needs to re-compute the checksum and reset